flant/shell-operator/HOOKS.md

 - `name` is an optional identifier.
 It is used to distinguish different bindings during runtime.
 For more info see [binding context](#binding-context).

+- `apiVersion` is an optional group and version of object API.
+For example, it is `v1` for core objects (Pod, etc.), `rbac.authorization.k8s.io/v1beta1` for ClusterRole and `monitoring.coreos.com/v1` for prometheus-operator.

 - `kind` is the type of a monitored Kubernetes resource.
 This field is required.
 CRDs are supported, but resource should be registered in cluster before shell-operator starts.
 This can be checked with `kubectl api-resources` command.
 You can specify case-insensitive name, kind or short name in this field.
 For example, to monitor a DaemonSet these forms are valid:

 ```